-A 22 year old female is brought in by ambulance for shortness of breath.
+A 22-year-old female is brought in by ambulance for shortness of breath.
 In the ED, she is anxious, diaphoretic, sitting up in the stretcher and with audible wheezes.
 On the monitor, she is tachycardic (120s), normotensive, tachypnic (40 bpm), hypoxic 85% on room air and afebrile.
 As the team is getting access and completing the physical exam, the physician asks for 3 “duonebs” and 125 mg of methylprednisolone IV.

-Short acting beta-2 agonists
+Short-acting beta-2 agonists

 SABAs exert their bronchodilatory through direct and indirect mechanisms.[2,3] The direct bronchodilatory effects occur by acting as beta-2 receptor agonists.
 This adrenergic stimulation activates adenylyl cyclase, increasing cAMP and phosphokinase A. The resulting activation of intracellular phosphorylation pathways that leads to smooth muscle relaxation.
-Indirect bronchodilation occurs through reducing the release of numerous bronchoconstrictors (mast-cells, histamine, leukotriene), anti inflammatory actions and reduction in reduction in cholinergic activation through reduction in presynaptic acetylcholine release from presynaptic beta-2 receptors.
+Indirect bronchodilation occurs through reducing the release of numerous bronchoconstrictors (mast-cells, histamine, leukotriene), anti inflammatory actions and reduction in reduction in cholinergic activation through a reduction in presynaptic acetylcholine release from presynaptic beta-2 receptors.
 The direct effects of SABA agents contribute the bronchodilatory actions in the acute setting, where long term benefits may be a result of indirect effects.

 However, the anti-inflammatory effects of SABA agents are only theoretically beneficial in acute asthma and have no effect on chronic asthma.[2-4] The inhibition of mast-cell degranulation and subsequent microvascular leakage not only provides bronchodilation, but also acute anti-inflammatory benefits.
 However, these effects do not appear to persist for longer than an hour or two since long acting-beta-2 agonists do not demonstrate this benefit.
 The role of anti-inflammatory hero is played by systemic corticosteroids (see below).

 These beneficial effects of the SABA albuterol (aka salbutamol outside the USA) are mediated by it’s (R)-enantiomer.
 The (S)-albuterol enantiomer has no beta-2 agonist activity of any benefit.
 In fact, it is likely pro-inflammatory, may worsen existing airway hyperreactivity, and its longer duration of action would allow these negative effects to exist without counterbalance from the (R)-albuterol action.
-This was the rationale for development of levalbuterol, which is just (R)-albuterol.
+This was the rationale for the development of levalbuterol, which is just (R)-albuterol.
 However, levalbuterol does not reduce the incidence of tachycardia at doses given for asthma in the ED nor does it improve any patient-oriented outcomes.
 While the difference between albuterol and levalbuterol does not seem to be clinically significant, the current acquisition cost of levalbuterol restricts its use.

-The beta-2 agonist activity of SABA agents extend to extrapulmonary actions.
+The beta-2 agonist activity of SABA agents extends to extrapulmonary actions.
 Although SABAs can stimulate gluconeogenesis, insulin secretion, lactate production (metabolic shift to free-fatty acid oxidation), tremors and intracellular shifting of potassium, the most notable effect is tachycardia.
-As described above, levalbuterol does not reduce the incidence of these effects at normal therapeutic dosing for the ED, nor at doses required for patients with acute life threatening asthma.
+As described above, levalbuterol does not reduce the incidence of these effects at normal therapeutic dosing for the ED, nor at doses required for patients with acute life-threatening asthma.
 However, the effects of catecholamine SABAs on metabolism are fascinating and shed light on why beta-2 agonists and insulin are abused for athletic performance.

-Beta agonists (including beta-2 agonists) may potentially cause a type B-2 lactic acidosis – where lactate is produced despite having sufficient tissue oxygen delivery.
-This occurs through activation of gluconeogenesis and glycogenolysis in the liver and glycogenolysis in skeletal muscle, enhancing insulin secretion and glucose uptake into cells.
+Beta-agonists (including beta-2 agonists) may potentially cause a type B-2 lactic acidosis – where lactate is produced despite having sufficient tissue oxygen delivery.
+This occurs through the activation of gluconeogenesis and glycogenolysis in the liver and glycogenolysis in skeletal muscle, enhancing insulin secretion and glucose uptake into cells.
 However, simultaneous increases in fatty-acid oxidation causes an inhibition of pyruvate dehydrogenase shunting the metabolism of pyruvate to lactate, instead of into the citric acid cycle.
 From a athletic enhancement perspective, this can improve performance in short-burst anaerobic activities like sprinting or power weight lifting, and not really beneficial for say marathon running.
 Furthermore, the excess insulin secretion can have effects on human growth hormone as well as other desirable hormones for muscle growth (IGF-1).
 Take a stroll down a supplement aisle at GNC and observe how many products claim to have action on this pathway.
 In most patients with asthma, this action is beneficial, since cellular energy production can continue while ventilation issues are resolved and supported since these effects of lactate production are transient.
 However, if their buffering capacity is limited, or have underlying insulin deficiency/resistance (diabetes), these metabolic effects could lead to the development of acidemia.

 With chronic use of SABAs, tachyphylaxis develops to both the therapeutic effects of SABAs and these toxicities.
 Occuring within a week of chronic use, a down regulation of beta-2 receptors occurs as well as decreased binding affinity.
 So chronic asthma patients that are taking SABA and long acting beta-2 agonists (LABA) agents at home, as dose increases, there should not be excessive adverse events.
 At the same time, however, a given dose has less bronchodilatory effects as tolerance develops (this partially explains the black box warning with LABA agents).
 Similarly in the ED, patients receiving high dose albuterol benefit from the bronchodilatory effects yet have few intolerable adverse effects.
 Tachyphylaxis is blunted by systemic (not inhaled steroids), one of the primary rationale for administration of systemic steroids early in the course of asthma in the ED despite its long onset of action.